- Academic Affairs

 - Provide local exhaust ventilation

 Proper Use of Local Ventilation Systems.
 Once a local ventilation system is installed in a work area, it must be used properly to be effective.
 For use of hazardous chemicals warranting local ventilation controls, the following guidelines should be observed:

 - Keep all apparatus at least 6 inches back from the face of the hood and keep the slots in the hood baffle free of obstruction by apparatus or containers.
-Large equipment should be elevated at least two inches off the base of the fume hood, to allow for the passage of air underneath the apparatus.
+Large equipment should be elevated at least 2 inches off the base of the fume hood, to allow for the passage of air underneath the apparatus.

 - Do not use the hood as a waste disposal mechanism.

 - Minimize storage of chemicals or apparatus in the hood.